swisscom/crossplane-composition-tester/README.md

-# Crossplane Compostition Tester
+# Crossplane Composition Tester
-Test your crossplane compositions using BDD (Behavior Driven Development).
+Test Crossplane compositions implemented with composition functions using BDD (Behavior Driven Development).
 If you're not familiar with BDD, check out [this](https://cucumber.io/docs/bdd/).

 [Cucumber](https://cucumber.io/docs/guides/overview/) is a popular BDD framework for testing.
 It follows the